fantuz/QR-Rechnung/README.md

  - Given the same input data, the process will either always succeed and complete - through idempotent calls - or fail on a given state, surely becaue of a "format error"
  - The "bits" and tags in PDF file itself MAY change as the generation is provided by Postfinance service and MAY be subject to unannounced improvements.
  - QR-code vectorial representation MAY  also change, but I have collected no statistics yet on the subject.

+## Brief deliverables descriptio

+ - curl.sh: the main wrapper script
+ - mod10-rec-universal.py: recursive mod10 calculation to checksum AMOUNT and REFERENCE (and IBAN / POST account in older BVR-no-QR pink slips)
+ - OCR_BB.TTF: font - for OCR recognition og the old-style post bulletin - aka BVR
+ - countries.dat: list of supported countries. check your contry-code if not not using basic CHF (756) or EUR (978).
+ - README: this README file

 ## TODO
  - [ ] add language full language support via iconv, for German, Italian and French